-The health and safety of our community are our priority.
+The health and safety of our community are our priorities.
 We greatly appreciate everyone's efforts in staying informed, calm, and thoughtful as we all do our part to help keep our communities and schools stay safe.

-If you have any questions or concerns, please contact principal [insert principal name and contact information here].
+If you have any questions or concerns, please contact Mrs. MacDonald